Bloodhound Gang: Hefty Fine (2004–2007)

-Hard-Off and future (2008–present)
+Hard-Off and singles (2008–2016)

 In October 2008, Thunder quit the band.
 The band said he had decided to never again tour with them.
 He had earlier confessed to being the complainer of the group and arguing with the other members while vowing not to leave the band.
 English guitarist Daniel P. Carter was confirmed as the band's new lead guitarist.

 Pop announced during a radio interview in Boston that the band was working on a new album, featuring around 10 to 12 songs.
 Many media outlets reported that the name of the album would be Getting Laid on a School Bus with a release date of 2012.
 On December 4, 2011, Pop announced that he "just narrowed 25-30 demos down to 10-12 to finish".

 In late 2010, the band released a new song, "Altogether Ooky".
 On November 15, DJ Q-Ball mentioned on his Facebook page that the band was going to Berlin to shoot a music video for the song, which would also be included on a greatest hits compilation album.
 The greatest hits album, Show Us Your Hits, was released on December 21, featuring new songs "Altogether Ooky" and an English version of Die Atzen's "Disco Pogo", alongside the older hits.
 In an interview in 2011, Evil Jared stated that the new album would be released in either 2012 or 2013.
 Q-Ball also mentioned on Twitter that signs pointed to either late 2012 or early 2013 as for the release, and that the album was "moving along very nicely", as well as claiming that it was their best album to date.
 A second music video was also released for "Screwing You on the Beach at Night", featuring the band playing in a small room while porn stars Till Kraemer and Leonie Saint have sex in the center of the room.
 At the end of the video, Kraemer ejaculates in the hand of Pop, who then rubs the semen through his hair in a reference to the film There's Something About Mary.
 The video had been filmed in 2007, but was not released until 2010.